tasdikrahman/spaceShooter/README.md

 ## Contributers:

-- [@bardlean86](https://github.com/bardlean86/) for adding the third missile powerup.
+- [@bardlean86](https://github.com/bardlean86/) for adding the third missile powerup and the main menu

 ## To-do: